Skip to main content

 Accredited by the American Alliance of Museums since 1997

 JennaMy kid loves visiting here, and we do so often.
-The changing exhibit is always interesting, and the permanent ones can be alot of fun.
+The changing exhibit is always interesting, and the permanent ones can be a lot of fun.

 Special Exhibit